Karthik-Reddy-Geedipally/apna-college-demo/README.md

 # apna-college-demo
-This is my First Project
+This is my First Project.
+Author:Karthik Reddy